MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/task-mgmt-overview.md

 ---
 # required metadata

-title: Task management for managers and workers
+title: Task management overview
-description: This topic provides an overview of task management in Microsoft Dynamics 365 Commerce.
+description: This topic provides an overview of task management for managers and workers in Microsoft Dynamics 365 Commerce.
 author: gvrmohanreddy
 manager: annbe
 ms.date: 02/10/2020